-The judges and court clerks in the six Divisions are highly qualified lawyers with extensive expertise.
-They ensure a high standard of judicial decision-making that enjoys broad acceptance.
-The diverse specialised competencies of the staff in the divisional registries and the General Secretariat ensure the smooth operation of the Court.
-The Court's 440 employees enjoy modern working conditions and interesting career development opportunities.
-In line with the language distribution of the incoming appeals, two thirds of the staff work in German, the main language, a quarter in French, and the rest in Italian.
-This fosters an enriching cultural and linguistic interaction in the Court's daily business.
+In addition to 78 judges, the Court employs 250 court clerks and 145 employees in the divisional registries and General Secretariat.
+The judges and court clerks in the six Divisions of the Court are highly qualified lawyers with certified expertise.
+Through their commitment and recognised competencies, the staff in the divisional registries and General Secretariat ensure the smooth operation of the Court.
+To handle incoming appeals, which may be filed in all the official languages, two thirds of the Court's members and staff work in German, one quarter in French, and the rest in Italian.
+The result is a highly enriching cultural and linguistic diversity.